 In a 14 January 2008 BBC News report, science correspondent Christine McGourty reports on Messenger's mission at Mercury as the spacecraft prepares for its first flyby of the innermost planet in the Solar System.
 She speaks with Alison Boyle from London's Science Museum.

 Mercury does not experience seasons in the same way as most other planets, such as the Earth.
-It is locked so it rotates in a way that is unique in the Solar System.
+It is locked, so it rotates in a way that is unique in the Solar System.
 As seen relative to the fixed stars, it rotates exactly three times for every two revolutions[b] it makes around its orbit.
 As seen from the Sun, in a frame of reference that rotates with the orbital motion, it appears to rotate only once every two Mercurian years.
 An observer on Mercury would therefore see only one day every two years.

 Because Mercury's orbit lies within Earth's orbit (as does Venus's), it can appear in Earth's sky in the morning or the evening, but not in the middle of the night.
 Also, like Venus and the Moon, it displays a complete range of phases as it moves around its orbit relative to the Earth.
-While Mercury can appear as a very bright object when viewed from Earth, its proximity to the Sun makes it more difficult to see than Venus.
+Although Mercury can appear as a very bright object when viewed from Earth, its proximity to the Sun makes it more difficult to see than Venus.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.